Parish Council Meetings

 The Annual Parish or Town Meeting

-This is not a council meeting – it is a meeting of the parish or town electors and must take place between 1 March and 1 June.
+This is an additional meeting and is not a council meeting – it is a meeting of the parish or town electors called by the Parish Council Chairman and must take place between 1 March and 1 June.
 Electors can contribute to the agenda and in practice these meetings often celebrate local activities and debate current issues in the community.
 The Chairman, if present, will chair the meeting.
 The Annual Meeting of the Council and the Annual Parish Meeting are held on two different occasions to avoid confusion.

 Council meetings are formal events with a clear purpose – to make decisions.
 To ensure meetings run smoothly the Council operates by following set procedures known as Standing Orders.
 Parishioners are encouraged to attend the meetings and are given an opportunity to speak during the process.

 The Y&RIPC meetings start at 7.30pm (Under the legislation a meeting of a Parish Council can’t commence earlier than 6 o’clock in the evening) and the Chairman of the Council must preside over the meeting.
 If the they are absent, the Vice-Chairman if present must preside.
 If both the Chairman and Vice-Chairman are absent, the meeting will appoint a person to Chair the meeting.
 This appointed Chairman will have the usual powers and authority of the Chairman and has a casting vote in addition to his own vote.

 The Parish Clerk, as Executive Officer of the Council, makes all the necessary arrangements necessary to hold the meetings and is responsible for making the Chairman and members aware of correspondence and urgent matters that need to be dealt with as “Late Items” on the Agenda .
 Proper notice of the meeting must be given and this must specify the time and place and the business to be transacted at the meeting, and it must be signed by the person(s) convening the meeting.